Melaleuca is a billion-dollar wellness company that has been confronted with this question for many years.

 I find it humorous that reps of these companies (specifically Melaleuca here) have to defend themselves on being an MLM (multi-level-marketing) or not.

-But let me give you a bit of additional thoughts on multilevel marketing based on my experience.
+But let me give you a few additional thoughts on multilevel marketing based on my experience.

 Here are some things you can ask to look closer at opportunities.